SkinnnyJay/bitchat/docs/localization.md

 ## Catalogs: App UI vs System Prompts

 - `Localizable.xcstrings`: Application UI strings used throughout the app via `String(localized:)` and SwiftUI.
 Supports plurals and variations, and carries developer comments for translator context.
-- `Infoplist.xcstrings`: System-provided dialog strings sourced from Info.plist keys (e.g., Bluetooth permission descriptions). iOS reads these directly from the String Catalog when presenting system alerts; they must live here to localize permission prompts and other OS-driven UI.
+- `InfoPlist.xcstrings`: System-provided dialog strings sourced from Info.plist keys (e.g., Bluetooth permission descriptions). iOS reads these directly from the String Catalog when presenting system alerts; they must live here to localize permission prompts and other OS-driven UI.

 Why both exist:

 - App UI and system prompts are sourced differently by iOS.
-Keeping UI text in `Localizable.xcstrings` and permission strings in `Infoplist.xcstrings` matches Apple’s expectations so both your screens and the OS dialogs appear localized.
+Keeping UI text in `Localizable.xcstrings` and permission strings in `InfoPlist.xcstrings` matches Apple’s expectations so both your screens and the OS dialogs appear localized.

 ## Supported Languages (29 Total)